async_postgres/pg_connection/simple_query

 • cancel / cancelNoWait / invalidateOnTimeout — out-of-band cancel request over a separate socket plus the standard "the wait timed out, poison this connection" recovery path used by every timeout wrapper.

-• checkSessionAttrs — SHOW transaction_read_only probe used by the multi-host failover logic in lifecycle.connect.
+• checkSessionAttrs — server-role probe (SHOW transaction_read_only / in_hot_standby / SELECT pg_catalog.pg_is_in_recovery()) used by the multi-host failover logic in lifecycle.connect.

 • quoteIdentifier — SQL identifier escaping used by LISTEN/UNLISTEN and other identifier-bearing simple-query call sites.